wanniethecharacter/Millionaire/docs/README.md

 			Audience'help
 			Telephone help
 			Halving the questions by the computer

 		If you choose an incorrect answer you will instantly lose the game.

 		The money that you bring home depends on your performance.
-		  - You earn guaranteed money after the 5th correct question.
+		  - You earn guaranteed prize after the 5th correct question.
-		  - You earn guaranteed money after the 10th correct question.
+		  - You earn guaranteed prize after the 10th correct question.
-		  - You earn guaranteed money after the 15th correct question.
+		  - You earn guaranteed prize after the 15th correct question.

+		You can also make a guess out of the game to win guaranteed prizes.

 		And you win the game of course, if you've guessed all the answers correct.